payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/cancel-the-recurring-payment-for-cards.md

     <tr>
       <td>status</td>
       <td>
         This parameter returns the status of the transaction and must be used to map the order status.
 Possible values are success, failure, or pending.
-The significance of the values for these values are:<br>
+The significance of the values for these values are:<br/>
-        • <strong>Success</strong>: If the value of status parameter is 'success', the transaction is successful.<br>
+        • <strong>Success</strong>: If the value of status parameter is 'success', the transaction is successful.<br/>
         • <strong>Failed</strong>: If the value of status parameter is 'failure' or 'pending', must only be treated as a failed transaction.
       </td>
     </tr>